xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_dnt.md

 conditional associations when a referential attribute is non-null.
 Expect to find an instance.
 Report discrepancies.

-6.1.3 subtype integrity
+6.1.3 super/subtype integrity
+6.1.3.1 subtype
-For each instance participating as a supertype, the expected supertype(s) is queried to assure exactly one is found.
+For each instance participating as a subtype, the expected supertype(s) is queried to assure exactly one is found.
+6.1.3.2 supertype
+For each instance participating as a supertype, select and find exactly one subtype instance.

 6.1.4 referential integrity
 6.1.4.1 An assertion is made that referential attribute sets match their